 Because the majority of students and faculty live on campus, school is canceled or delayed only under the rarest of circumstances.
 However, day students and their parents are asked to use their sound judgment as to whether roads to and from school are safely passable.
+As always, and in many circumstances, effective communication is central in the relationship between the school and families.
 If day students are not coming to school or are arriving late because of unsafe driving conditions, a parent must call the Student Life Office by 9:00 a.m. on the day in question.
 Students are to sign in at the Student Life Office upon arrival.
-Parents who desire that their children leave school mid day because of unsafe driving conditions must call the Student Life Office before their child is allowed to leave school and students must sign out at the Student Life Office.
+Parents who desire that their children leave school mid-day because of unsafe driving conditions must call the Student Life Office before their child is allowed to leave school, and students must sign out at the Student Life Office.
 Day students are welcome to stay overnight in the dorms when inclement weather is forecast.
 Parents must make arrangements with the Student Life Office.